Skip to content

 What the Calculator Does Not Model

 Inflation effects on target (today's million may not have today's purchasing power in 25 years).
 Variable contribution patterns over career.
 Tax effects on contributions and withdrawals.
 Social security or pension income reducing required portfolio.
 Investment account vs retirement account differences.
-Healthcare bridging if retiring before public healthcare eligibility.
+Healthcare bridging if retiring before universal healthcare eligibility.
 Early withdrawal penalties on retirement accounts before traditional retirement ages.

 The Inflation Adjustment